 Sunday School is offered for all ages at 9:15 a.m from age 2 through senior high school each Sunday during the program year (Sunday after Labor Day through the Sunday before Father’s Day).
 There is nursery care for those younger than 2.
 Classes use a Bible-based curriculum and are grouped according to age so that children and youth can build friendships as well as deepen their understanding of their faith.

 Children aged 3 through first grade have an opportunity to sing with “Mrs. B” each Sunday during the last 15 minutes of Sunday School.
-These children are invited to sing in worship as part of the Cherub Choir which generally sings the anthem during worship on the 2nd Sunday of each month.
+These children are invited to sing in worship as part of the Cherub Choir which generally sings the anthem during worship once a month.

 Music and Recreation- Celtic Choir

-Music & Rec is for children in grades 2-5 and meets every Wednesday during the program year from 4:30-5:45 pm.
-The program starts with about 30 minutes of games, followed by sharing Joys and Concerns, a snack, then Celtic Choir rehearsal until 5:45.
-The Celtic Choir (2nd-5th grade) generally sings the anthem in worship on the 3rd Sunday of each month but this is sometimes adjusted for holidays.
+Music & Rec is for children in grades 2-5 and meets once a week during the program year.
+The program starts with about 30 minutes of games, followed by sharing Joys and Concerns, a snack, then Celtic Choir rehearsal.
+The Celtic Choir (2nd-5th grade) generally sings the anthem in worship once a month but this is sometimes adjusted for holidays.

 Childcare and Youth Children and Worship